Nguyễn Quang Hải (footballer, born 1997)

-Nguyễn Quang Hải (born 12 April 1997) is a Vietnamese professional footballer who plays as an attacking midfielder or winger for V.League 1 club Công An Hà Nội, which he captains, and the Vietnam national team.
-Widely regarded as one of the best players in Southeast Asia, he is known for his finishing, ball control, vision, and playmaking.
+Nguyễn Quang Hải (born 12 April 1997) is a Vietnamese professional footballer who plays as an attacking midfielder or winger and captains both for V.League 1 club Công An Hà Nội and the Vietnam national team.
+Widely regarded as one of the best players in Southeast Asia and one of the best Vietnamese footballers, he is known for his finishing, ball control, vision, and playmaking.

+Quang Hải represented Vietnam at the 2019 and 2023 AFC Asian Cup.
+He is Vietnam's current record appearance holder.

 In 2018 and 2019, he was nominated by a panel of sports journalists and football experts for the Best Footballer in Asia award.

 Early life and youth career

-Quang Hải was born in Đông Anh in 1997, joined Hanoi T&T's youth academy at the age of 9.
-By 2013, he played in the under-19 league at the age of 16.
+Quang Hải was born in Đông Anh in 1997.
+He joined Hanoi T&T's youth academy at the age of 9; by 2013, he had begun playing in the under-19 league at the age of 16.

 After playing for Vietnam at various youth levels, Quang Hải made his debut for the Vietnam national team in 2017.
 His first goal came against Cambodia in September 2017.

 Club career

 Hà Nội

-A product of the capital club Hà Nội, Quang Hải made his professional debut in 2014 for the club.
-In just 3 years, he rose to become one of the most promising products of the club, winning the 2015 V.League 2 before repeating the feat in the 2016 V.League 1.
-Following a successful Vietnam run in 2018 AFC U-23 Championship, in which he demonstrated a stellar performance, he became a regular face of the club as he played a major role in the club's winning two consecutive V.League seasons in 2018 and 2019.
-He also helped the club to win two consecutive Vietnamese National Football Cup in 2019 and 2020.
+A product of the capital club Hà Nội, Quang Hả made his senior debut in 2014 with Công An Nhân Dân in the 2014 Vietnamese Second Division.
+He helped the club promoted to the 2015 V.League 2, and was immediately promoted to Hà Nội's first team.
+There, Quang Hải made his professional debut in 2014 for the club.
+In just 3 years, he rose to become one of the most promising players of the club, winning the 2015 V.League 2 before repeating the feat in the 2016 V.League 1.
+Following a successful Vietnam run in the 2018 AFC U-23 Championship in which he demonstrated a stellar performance, he became a regular face of the club as he played a major role in the club's winning two consecutive V.League seasons in 2018 and 2019.
+He also helped the club to win the Vietnamese National Football Cup consecutively in 2019 and 2020.

 In March 2022, Quang Hải announced that he would leave the club, expressing his desire to go to Europe to cement his career.
-His last match for his home club came on 7 April 2022 when his club won 4–0 over Cong An Nhan Dan.
-Though not scoring, he provided an assist in this win.
+His last match for his home club was on 7 April 2022, when his club won 4–0 against Cong An Nhan Dan.
+Although he didn't score, he provided an assist in this win.